Tips to Prevent Drunk Driving

 If someone drove themselves and seems unsafe to drive, ask them if you can call for an Uber, a taxi or another rideshare for them.
 Ask them for their keys so they don’t slip away unnoticed and get behind the wheel.
 Intoxicated persons are not the best judges of their own ability to drive.
 Go ahead and arrange for someone to pick them up the next day after they sober up to return them to their car or they can call a cab or an Uber to return to their car the next day.

 If an intoxicated person insists on leaving the party and getting into their car, be confident and bold in approaching them and telling them they have had too much to drive.
 Don’t just assume they will realize they can’t drive before they leave the parking lot.
 Ask them to stay a while longer and drink some water and eat some food.
 An intoxicated person isn’t thinking clearly and may hesitate.
 Let them know that you’re looking out for them, and you only want to make sure they get home safe.

 If all else fails and the intoxicated person turns aggressive or insists on getting into their vehicle, consider asking the restaurant or bar for help.
 They are on the hook for overserving a patron of their establishment, so they have good reason to want to help you with the person and getting them home safely.
 Some people may listen to a stranger or an employee of a restaurant more than a friend.
 If all else fails, consider calling the police.
 After all, it’s better for everyone if the driver gets pulled over before harming someone else than to continue to run the risk of seriously injuring or even killing someone in a drunk driving accident.

-If you or someone you love suffered serious injuries in a motor accident involving a drunk driver, you might have a case.
-If you’d like an experienced Valdosta auto injury attorney from the Studstill Firm to evaluate your claim, don’t hesitate to send us an email or call (229) 515-8900.
+If you or someone you love suffered serious injuries in a motor vehicle accident involving a drunk driver, you might have a case.
+If you’d like an experienced Valdosta drunk driving accident attorney from the Studstill Firm to evaluate your claim, don’t hesitate to send us an email or call (229) 515-8900.